Preventive Dental Care helps you maintain a healthy mouth, reducing the need for dental intervention or restorative care.

 The mouth is a great place for bacteria to live.
 The warm, moist environment and constant food supply are everything bacteria need to thrive.
 If not for a healthy immune system, bacteria in the mouth would rapidly reproduce out of control overwhelming the body’s defense system.
 An infection begins when the body’s immune system is overwhelmed.
 Gingivitis is an infection that occurs when bacteria invade soft tissues, bone, and other places that bacteria should not be.
 At the moment of infection, bacteria no longer help us, they begin to harm us.
 Infections, like other diseases, range from mild to severe or life threatening.

-Pain in the teeth, mouth and gums are usually signals that something isn’t quite right.
 Our dentists assess your oral health and, when needed, help restore your teeth to keep your mouth healthy and functional.

 Fillings